Mokama

-Mokama is a town and a municipal council of Patna district in the Indian state of Bihar.
+Mokama is a town and a municipal council in Patna district in the Indian state of Bihar.
 It is located 90 km east of Patna on the southern banks of the river Ganges.
 Mokama is the connecting town of north and south Bihar and has 2nd highest amount of lentil production in India.
 It emerged as an industrial area in State of Bihar after independence.
 It is one of the most important towns in the district of Patna.

 Indian independence movement

 The place where the revolutionary freedom fighter Prafulla Chaki was martyred is marked by a shaheed gate.
 People commemorate the anniversary of his death every year.

 Lalldin Saheb is yet another well known freedom fighter from Mokama who contributed in freedom struggle and was sentenced to jail during British rule.

 He worked for the welfare of the people of Mokama throughout his life.
 Had major contribution in reopening the Bharat Wagon Engineering Company of Mokama that is source of income of thousands of families.